barbenjade/portfolio/README.md

-Here is  where I am storing my resumes and portfolio items..
+Here is  where I am storing my resumes and portfolio items.